Floorp-Projects/Floorp/testing/web-platform/README.md

 First one must run the tests that have changed status, and save the raw log output to a file:

-    mach web-platform-tests --include=url/of/test.html --log-raw=new_results.log
+    mach wpt /url/of/test.html --log-wptreport new_results.json

-Then the `web-platform-tests-update` command may be run using this log data to update the expectation files:
+Then the `wpt-update` command may be run using this log data to update the expectation files:

-    mach web-platform-tests-update --no-check-clean new_results.log

-By default this only updates the results data for the current platform.
-To forcibly overwrite all existing result data, use the `--ignore-existing` option to the update command.
+    mach wpt-update new_results.json

 Disabling Tests
 ---------------